TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://ced.co.uk/upgrades/spike2matson

-When you extract .smrx for the first time, you are asked to select the folder in which you installed the Spike2 MATLAB SON Interface to be able to use the library.
-The path is saved permanently, so you only have to do this once.
+When you extract .smrx for the first time, you are asked to select the folder 'CED64ML' that is created when installing the Spike2 MATLAB SON Interface which is necessary to read .smrx files.
+Once the path is set it is saved permanently, so you only have to do this once.

 > ### **Overview of Other Toolboxes Used**